puppetlabs/puppetdb/documentation/api/query/v4/operators.markdown

     ["in", "certname",
       ["extract", "certname",
-        ["select-fact-nodes",
+        ["select-fact-contents",
           ["and",
             ["=", "path", [ "networking", "eth0", "macaddresses", 0 ]],
             ["=", "value", "aa:bb:cc:dd:ee:00" ]]]]]

-To exhibit a subquery using multiple fields, you could use the following on '/facts' to list all top-level facts containing fact nodes with paths starting with "up" and value less than 100:
+To exhibit a subquery using multiple fields, you could use the following on '/facts' to list all top-level facts containing fact contents with paths starting with "up" and value less than 100:

     ["in", ["certname", "name"],
       ["extract", ["certname", "name"],
-        ["select-fact-nodes",
+        ["select-fact-contents",
           ["and",
             ["~>", "path", ["up.*"]],
             ["<", "value", 100]]]]]